folio-org/folio-org.github.io/community/contrib-code.md

 After the pull request is created, assign it to someone else.
 Alternatively leave it for someone to pick up.

+### Contributor License Agreement

+The FOLIO Project uses the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) for its code and requires developers to acknowledge their contributions to the project using this license.
+The contents of the Contributor License Agreement are stored in a Gist on GitHub:

+{% gist a72174fc6b18f3a66f2f9d3db1c8f127 %}

+See [accepting the contributor license agreement](cla-process.md) for more details.

 ### Merging pull requests